OJL96/Software_App_Integration_Using_Web_Services/README.md

 ### Missing Features

 > Currency conversion reads froma .java file.
 These values are fixed / constants.
-Using an API is a must!
+Using an API would be better!